CiscoZeus/zeus-ucs-agent/README.md

 Before using UCS agent, there are some dependencies need to be installed.

-If [pip](https://pip.pypa.io/en/stable/)  has not installed, please [install pip](https://pip.pypa.io/en/stable/installing/) before the rest dependencies.
+If [pip](https://pip.pypa.io/en/stable/)  has not installed, please [install pip](https://pip.pypa.io/en/stable/installing/) before the following dependencies.

 * [pycurl](http://pycurl.io/)